PriyankaBaluni07/EV-vs-Petrol-Vehicle-Market-Analysis-2010-2025-/README.md

 SELECT COUNT(*) AS total_records
 FROM ev_vs_petrol;

-Analysis- This query counts the total number of records in the dataset, confirming that the data was imported correctly.
+<u><b>Analysis</b></u>- This query counts the total number of records in the dataset, confirming that the data was imported correctly.
 The result showed that the table contains 1,200 rows.

 ### Query 2- Verify column names